 VO2 Max Booster Program – Avoid Failure Training

 Would it be better to do an extra interval if you had the legs for it?
-One of the most difficult questions to answer is when is the right time to stop doing intervals.
-More intervals will normally inspire your body to grow stronger.
-So, if you can maintain the correct intensity for an extra interval then you will probably get even stronger.
+One of the most challenging questions to answer is when is the right time to stop doing intervals.
+More intervals will usually inspire your body to grow stronger.
+So, if you can maintain the correct intensity for an extra interval, you will probably get even stronger.

 But I have to underline the importance of not burning out.
-If you are unable to complete that extra interval you will have to pay for it.
+If you cannot complete that extra interval, you will have to pay for it.
 There are both psychological and physiological debts you have to pay afterwards.
 Therefore, I always recommend you steer well clear of failure training.

-That means you have to stop intervals BEFORE you are unable to maintain the correct power output.
+That means you have to stop intervals BEFORE you cannot maintain the correct power output.

 On Day 7, you are the one to decide when you have had enough.
-I would like you to stop the intervals at the point where you are completely sure that you could do one extra interval if you had to.
-This is not an easy job because you are supposed to push yourself very hard, but not too hard.
-This is a skill that characterizes many successful cyclists and is something that develops over many years.
+I would like you to stop the intervals at the point where you are entirely sure that you could do one more interval if you had to.
+It is not an easy job because you are supposed to push yourself very hard, but not too hard.
+However, this skill characterizes many successful cyclists and has developed over many years.

 Day 7